What is a Commodity Swap?

 A commodity-for-interest swap is very similar to an equity swap, however, the underlying asset is a commodity.
 One leg will pay a return based on the commodity price while the other leg is tied to a floating interest rate such as LIBOR, or an agreed-upon fixed rate.
 The swap involves a notional principal or face value, specified duration, and pre-specified payment periods.

 Here we see an example of a commodity-for-interest swap.
 The commodity-producer will pay a rate based on the return of the commodity and receive a floating rate such as LIBOR.
-This can help the commodity-producer reduce the downside risk of a poor return based on the commodity market price.
+It can help the commodity-producer reduce the downside risk of a poor return based on the commodity market price.

 What are Commodity Swaps Used For?